cjsauer/genetic-sandbox/docs.md

 <a name="MultiStringHashMap"></a>

 ## MultiStringHashMap
-A key/value store where the key can be a single string, or an array of strings.
-In either case, keys are stored internally as strings.
-String order in an array key does not matter.
-In other words, ["one", "two"] and ["two", "one"] will point to the same value in the map.
+A key/value store where keys can be a single string, or an array of strings.

 **Kind**: global class